Hezbollah armed strength: Armored forces

 In 2015 or 2016, Syria reportedly provided Hezbollah 75 T-55 and T-72 tanks to use in the country, as well as other armored vehicles.
 These forces were confirmed in a 2016 parade held in al-Qusair, Syria.
-Hezbollah also operates T-55 tanks and artillery loaned out from SAA and has an unidentified amount of BMP-1 infantry fighting vehicles.
-Hezbollah does not deploy armor in Lebanon against Israel, because the vehicles are dated and the party cannot counter Israel's absolute air superiority.
+Hezbollah operates T-55 tanks and artillery loaned from the Syrian Army and has an unidentified amount of BMP-1 infantry fighting vehicles.
+Hezbollah does not deploy armor in Lebanon against Israel, because the vehicles are dated and Hezbollah cannot counter Israel's absolute air superiority.

 Special forces

 Hezbollah has trained special forces fighters since the 1990s, which are today part of the Radwan Unit.
 They have particular experience in raids and small unit tactics and according to Hezbollah perform "ambushes, assassinations, or operations that require deep infiltration."
 They are secretive but regarded as "surprisingly professional and able" and "tough guerillas who excel in the art of operating clandestinely."
 According to Israeli Lieutenant Colonel Roni Amir, "when an Israeli SOF team encountered [Hezbollah SOF] on one occasion during a firefight, the Israeli team members thought at first that they had somehow become commingled with a separate detachment of Israeli SEALs."
 Training lasts 90 days.
 They are described as "very disciplined" full-time fighters, and in the 1990s were based in Beirut.

 Hezbollah's SOF include Unit 1800, which provides training to militant groups in the Palestinian territories, Unit 910, which carries out "external operations" in Israel and abroad, and Unit 3800, which supports Iraqi Shiite militant groups, particularly in constructing IEDs.
 Hezbollah SF participated in the Battle of Bint Jbeil and commanded the Battle of al-Qusayr.
-Hezbollah SF been heavily involved in the Syria theater.
+Hezbollah SF have been heavily involved in the Syria theater.